Problem Solving in Paediatric Palliative Care (online course)

 - End-of-life phase including Paediatric Advance Care plan (PAC-Plan)

-Assessments will include a presentation and a 3,000 word portfolio.
+Assessments will include a presentation and an optional 3,000 word portfolio.

 Delegates will benefit from increased knowledge and confidence when caring for patients with paediatric palliative care needs.
 Reflection on communication skills strategies and ethical frameworks underlying practice will enhance individuals’ clinical and professional performance.
 The workshop element will support delegates to concentrate on issues specific to their own team or setting, thus benefiting clinical services.